standard-things/esm/README.md

 exports.default = getDefault();
 ```

-### `module.runModuleSetters()`
+### `module.runSetters()`

 Now, suppose you change the value of an exported local variable after the
 module has finished loading.
 Then you need to let the module system know
-about the update, and that's where `module.runModuleSetters` comes in.
+about the update, and that's where `module.runSetters` comes in.
 The
 module system calls this method on your behalf whenever a module finishes
 loading, but you can also call it manually, or simply let `reify` generate
-code that calls `module.runModuleSetters` for you whenever you assign to
+code that calls `module.runSetters` for you whenever you assign to an
-an exported local variable.
+exported local variable.

-Calling `module.runModuleSetters()` with no arguments causes any setters
+Calling `module.runSetters()` with no arguments causes any setters that
-that depend on the current module to be rerun, *but only if the value a
+depend on the current module to be rerun, *but only if the value a setter
-setter would receive is different from the last value passed to the
+would receive is different from the last value passed to the setter*.
-setter*.

-If you pass an argument to `module.runModuleSetters`, the value of that
+If you pass an argument to `module.runSetters`, the value of that argument
-argument will be returned as-is, so that you can easily wrap assignment
+will be returned as-is, so that you can easily wrap assignment expressions
-expressions with calls to `module.runModuleSetters`:
+with calls to `module.runSetters`:

 ```js
 export let value = 0;